 Going forward, the merits of the litigation reflected two limited areas on which the Committee and the U.S. Attorney's Office failed to reach an agreement.
-Notably, the issues that eventually came before the district court were almost entirely absent from the Committee's Act warrants, the Committee's focus shifted to seeking presumptive unsealing of certain orders issued under the Pen Register Act and § 2703(d) of the Stored Communications Act (which are different from Stored Communications Act warrants arising under §§ 2703(a)-(c)) and seeking docketing of denied or amended search warrants.
+Notably, the issues that eventually came before the district court were almost entirely absent from the Committee's initial application.
+Rather than addressing Stored Communications Act warrants, the Committee's focus shifted to seeking presumptive unsealing of certain orders issued under the Pen Register Act and § 2703(d) of the Stored Communications Act (which are different from Stored Communications Act warrants arising under §§ 2703(a)-(c)) and seeking docketing of denied or amended search warrants.